zaiisao/Documentation/en/Real-time-Messaging/messaging_cpp_windows.md

 ## Considerations

-- The Agora RTM SDK supports creating multiple [IRtmService](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html) instances that are independent of each other.
+- The Agora RTM SDK supports creating multiple <%=RtmClient %> instances that are independent of each other.
+<%  if (platform == "Web") { %>
+- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received <%=onLoginSuccess %>).
+<% }
+else { %>
-- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received [onLoginSuccess](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service_event_handler.html#a8cf1b2be30172004f595484e0a194d76)).
+-  To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., ensure that you have received <%=onLoginSuccess %>).
+<% } %>
-- To use any of the channel features, you must first call the [createChannel](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html#a0196e60ee165f6c97f561cf71499d377) method to create a channel instance.
+- To use any of the channel features, you must first call the <%=createChannel %> method to create a channel instance.
-- You can create a maximum of 20 channel instances for each [IRtmService](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html) instance and a user can join multiple channels at the same time.
+- You can create multiple channel instances for each <%=RtmClient %> instance, but you can only join a maximum of 20 channels at the same time.
 The `channelId` parameter must be channel-specific.
-- You cannot reuse a received [IMessage](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_message.html) instance.
-- When you leave a channel and do not join it again, you can call the [release](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_channel.html#af1c6a2e044136c3a25fb8a663cf5e90b) method to release all resources used by the channel instance.
+- When you leave a channel and do not want to join it again, you can call the <%=destroyChannel %> method to release all resources used by the channel instance.
+- You cannot reuse a received <%=RtmMessage %> instance.